Graded twisted Calabi-Yau algebras are generalized Artin-Schelter regular: Preliminaries on graded algebras and their modules

 as complexes of $(eSe, fTf)$-bimodules. \item If $z \in Z(R)$ is a central idempotent, then

-as complexes of $(S, T)$-bimodules. \end{enumerate} Further, if $R, S, T$ are graded rings, $P, Q$ are complexes of graded bimodules, and $e, f, z$ are homogeneous idempotents, the same results hold with $\RHom$ replaced with $\RgrHom$, as equalities of complexes of graded bimodules. \end{lemma} \begin{proof} (1) We prove the ungraded case; the proof in the graded case is similar.
+as complexes of $(S, T)$-bimodules. \end{enumerate} Further, if $R, S, T$ are graded rings, $P, Q$ are complexes of graded bimodules, and $e, f, z$ are homogeneous idempotents, the same results hold with $\RHom$ replaced with $\RgrHom$, as equalities of complexes of graded bimodules. \end{lemma}

+\begin{proof} (1) We prove the ungraded case; the proof in the graded case is similar.
 For any $(R, S)$-bimodule $M$ and $(R, T)$-bimodule $N$, the proof that $\Hom_R(Me, Nf) = e \Hom_R(M,N) f$ as $(eSe, fTf)$-bimodules is routine.
 Then for any complexes $P, Q$ as in the statement one immediately obtains $\Hom_R(Pe, Qf) = e \Hom_R(P,Q) f$ from the definition of the total Hom complex.
-Considering $P$ as a complex of $R \otimes S^{\op}$-modules, it may be replaced by a quasi-isomorphic bounded above complex of projective $R \otimes S\op$-modules, which are also projective as left $R$-modules.
+Considering $P$ as a complex of $R \otimes S\op$-modules, it may be replaced by a quasi-isomorphic bounded above complex of projective $R \otimes S\op$-modules, which are also projective as left $R$-modules.
 The modules in $Pe$ are then also projective on the left, so we get

 as required.

 (2) Note that $P$ is a complex of $(R, S \otimes Z(R))$-bimodules and $Q$ a complex of $(R, T \otimes Z(R))$-bimodules.
 Since $Pz = zP$ and $Qz = zQ$, most of the equalities follow immediately from part (1) and the others are similarly easy. \end{proof}